 I wish you could see it in person, because it’s has a lot of depth that just isn’t showing right in pictures, but you get the idea.
 Then, using the hardware provided, I hung it on the wall facing the front door.
 Don’t worry- it actually is level, it just tricks the eye with that curved shape!

 Right away, I felt like it was missing something, don’t you?

-I love the letter, but really think it needs something to make it pop.
+I love the letter, but really think the entryway needs something to make it pop.
 (Ugh, just ignore that mess of a kitchen back there) I’m thinking I could do stripes on just that wall like this:

 or do a stencil on that wall like this: